 81% of employees report that knowledge obtained from hands-on experience is the hardest to replace.

 About one in five people who quit during the pandemic have returned to their old jobs, and 41% of those who have not yet returned say they would consider it as an option.
-Therefore, it's essential to treat your offboarding process like an iIt's not goodbye; it's see you later."
-This means ending the termination on a positive note that makes departing employees feel comfortable enough to return to the company in the future.
+Therefore, don't treat your employee offboarding process like it's goodbye; it's see you later."
+This means ending the termination on a positive note that makes departing employees feel comfortable enough to return to the company in the future if they so desire.

 An added bonus of leaving the door open for reconnection in the future is that rehires may also return with new skills, knowledge, and experience.
 A study has shown that these types of employees also show better commitment to a company than other staff.
 And because they're already familiar with your company culture and processes, rehires require less time to get up to speed.
 As a result, they can start off strongly compared to a new hire needing more training to reach maximum productivity.